cloudmesh-deprecated/mooc/doc/source/introduction.rst

    Management <my>`.

-Upload an OpenId
+Upload an OpenID
 ----------------------------------------------------------------------

-Overview: This lesson explains how to upload and use OpenId to easily log into the FutureGrid portal
+Overview: This lesson explains how to upload and use OpenID to easily log into the FutureGrid portal

 .. sidebar:: |file-image| Resources